- Group: Freshwater

 Maintenance and care

-Adult bichirs are primarily bottom dwellers but will often shoot up towards the surface to breathe in air.
-Therefore it is important that they be kept in large aquariums with sufficient surface space.
-Bichirs are also powerful jumpers and are known to wander off using their powerful pectoral fins after escaping from aquariums.
-It is important to cover the bichir’s aquarium with a heavy, tight fitting lid.
+Adult bichir are primarily bottom dwellers but will often shoot up towards the surface to breathe in air.
+Bichir are also powerful jumpers and are known to wander off using their powerful pectoral fins after escaping from aquariums.
+They can even use their strong fins to climb out of the tank, so you could say they’re somewhat of a fish Houdini.
+It is important to cover their aquarium with a heavy, tight fitting lid.
 Bichirs also prefer aquariums with a soft substrate on which they can rest comfortably on.
-They are a predatory species of fish and also appreciate hiding places made of rocks and drift wood to which they can retreat to.
+They are a predatory species of fish and also appreciate hiding places made of rocks and driftwood to which they can retreat to.

-Although a predatory species of fish, bichirs can coexist peacefully with most large, non-aggressive types of cichlids and catfish.
+However, even though they are a predatory species of fish, Bichirs can coexist peacefully with most large, non-aggressive types of Cichlids and Catfish.
+Basically, as long as as their tank mate is half their size, they will get along well.
 This makes them a great choice of fish for the aquarist looking to start out with raising large predatory species of fish.

-Bichirs are carnivores and thrive on meaty foods such as shrimp, mussels and baitfish.
-Bichirs use their sense of smell to locate food and sometimes can be late to discover their feed.
+Bichir are carnivores and thrive on meaty foods such as shrimp, mussels and baitfish.
+Bichir use their sense of smell to locate food and sometimes can be late to discover their feed.
 Attention should be paid to ensure that bichirs in a community aquarium get their fair share of food.